Random matrix ensembles and integrable differential identities: Thermodynamic limit of the orthogonal ensemble

-Therefore, the initial condition on the Pfaff Lax matrix entries~$w^{\ell}_n(\mathbf{0})$ (see equations~\eqref{eq:w_initial}) implies the following asymptotic expansions of the initial conditions for the interpolating functions~\eqref{eq:continuum_limit} as~$\varepsilon \to 0$:

-Consistently with equations~\eqref{eq:initial_datum}, we consider an asymptotic expansion for the interpolating functions~$U^{\ell}(x,\mathbf{t}; \varepsilon)$ of the same form, i.e.

-We now proceed with the derivation of the equations for the terms of the expansion~\eqref{eq:continuum_var} at the orders~$\mathcal{O}(\varepsilon^{-1})$ and $\mathcal{O}(\varepsilon^{0})$.
+Therefore, the initial condition on the Pfaff Lax matrix entries~$w^{\ell}_n(\mathbf{0})$ (see equations~\eqref{eq:w_initial}) implies the following asymptotic expansions of the initial conditions for the interpolating functions~\eqref{eq:continuum_limit} as~$\varepsilon \to 0$: Consistently with equations~\eqref{eq:initial_datum}, we consider an asymptotic expansion for the interpolating functions~$U^{\ell}(x,\mathbf{t}; \varepsilon)$ of the same form, i.e.\ { } We now proceed with the derivation of the equations for the terms of the expansion~\eqref{eq:continuum_var} at the orders~$\mathcal{O}(\varepsilon^{-1})$ and $\mathcal{O}(\varepsilon^{0})$.
 To enhance the readability of the equations below, we introduce a simplified notation so that all quantities of interest depend on one index only.
 Let us set

 and introduce the infinite vector